pauljeter/pauljeter-astro/src/content/blog/css-attribute-selectors.md

 This selector matches any a element that has an `href` attribute, so it matches a hypertext link, but not a named anchor.

 Attribute selectors can also specify a value, or a partial value, to match.
-The values must be strings, in which case they’re surrounded by single or double quotes, or identifiers, without quotes.
+The values must be strings, in which case they're surrounded by single or double quotes, or identifiers, without quotes.
 All the examples below use strings.

 ### Case Sensitivity

 The value specified in an attribute selector is case sensitive if the attribute value in the markup language is case sensitive.
 Thus, values for id and class attributes in HTML are case sensitive, while values for lang and type attributes are not.

-It’s not always easy to remember which HTML attributes are case sensitive and which aren’t.
-It’s usually best to assume that everything is case sensitive, but don’t rely on it!
+It's not always easy to remember which HTML attributes are case sensitive and which aren't.
+It's usually best to assume that everything is case sensitive, but don't rely on it!

 We can use the = operator to have an attribute selector match elements that have specific values: